was made at Highbury on Saturday January 22nd 1927

 Arsenal played Manchester United - 63,363 watched the match at Highbury

 and another 28,423 at Old Trafford for the screening.
-Just over a week
+Just

 later the first FA Cup tie was screened with even more impressive